alepulver/my-thesis/myapp-results/README.md

 - Add 'superposition' percentage variable
 - Add space usage percentage
 - Make timestamps relative to start of stage
+- Return dates and handle them from R with "lubridate"
 - ...

 ## Links